-- Oreo cookies
+- crushed Oreo

-Making the Oreo Ice Cream Bites
+Scooping the Ice Cream Bites

-Have a tray ready in the freezer to put the ice cream bites on.
+- Have a tray ready in the freezer to put the ice cream bites on.

-Freeze the ice cream bites until firm.
+- Freeze the ice cream bites until firm.

 Dipping the Ice Cream Bites in Chocolate

-Make sure the chocolate coating is in a deep enough bowl to dip the ice cream bites.
+- Make sure the chocolate coating is in a deep enough bowl to dip the ice cream bites.

-Sprinkle on your choice of toppings.
+- Immediately after you dip the ice cream ball in the chocolate, sprinkle it with your choice of toppings.
 I have found it best to sprinkle on the topping instead of dipping the ice cream bite in the topping.

 - Place the ice cream bites back in the freezer, and freeze until firm, at least one hour.